Azure/aaz/Commands/servicebus/namespace/readme.md

 : Check the give namespace name availability.

 - [list](/Commands/servicebus/namespace/_list.md)
-: List the available namespaces within a resource group.
+: List all the available namespaces within the subscription by resource group & also irrespective of the resource groups

 - [show](/Commands/servicebus/namespace/_show.md)
 : Get a description for the specified namespace.